|This page is about BMW motorcycle batteries but applies to most lead-acid batteries.

 Which cable should be removed first?

 A lead acid battery can produce hydrogen gas.
 It is extremely explosive.
-One must use procedures to insure safe operation around a battery.
+One must use procedures to ensure safe operation around a battery.
 Here are a few tips.

 All current drawing devices (ignition, lights etc) should always be turned off before trying to disconnect a battery.
 One wants no current flow to assure that there is no spark as a cable is lifted off.
 A circuit malfunction may exist and be drawing current all of the time.
 There is no easy way to know that without having the cable disconnected.